zauberzeug/lizard/docs/tools.md

 sudo ./flash.py [<device_path>]
 ```

-Note that flashing may reqire root access (hence the sudo).
+Note that flashing may require root access (hence the sudo).
-It also cannot communicate while the serial interface is busy communicating with another process.
+The command also does not work while the serial interface is busy communicating with another process.

 ### Robot Brain